Dementia Rummaging Behavior – 9 Ways to Manage

 You could ask them to help you with simple tasks they’ll be able to do successfully.

-For example, ask them to fold socks or washcloths, sort silverware, prep vegetables (safe kitchen aids allow them to do more without injury), sort paperwork (use non-important documents), or organize a junk drawer (filled with safe, but unimportant items).
+For example, ask them to fold socks or washcloths, sort silverware, prep vegetables (using safe kitchen aids allows them to do more without getting hurt), sort paperwork (using non-essential documents), or organize a junk drawer (filled with safe but unimportant items).

-The goal isn’t to have them do these things correctly, but to help them feel they’re doing something useful.
+The goal isn’t to have them do these things correctly, but to help them feel they’re doing something worthwhile.

 9. Treat rummaging as an activity

-If the behavior is getting on your nerves because they’re rummaging everywhere and making a mess, you could set up a rummage box or dedicated rummage areas.
+If the behavior is getting on your nerves because they’re rummaging everywhere and making a mess, you could set up a designated rummage box or area.

 Filling certain drawers, cabinets, baskets, or boxes with a variety of items that they’re typically drawn to might get them used to rummaging in those specific places.